 - Transportation Vouchers – Assistance with local transportation or for emergency long-distance travel.
 Includes bus passes, taxicab vouchers, and gas cards.

 - Mental Health Services – Psychiatric treatment provided by Community Health Care staff, mental health vouchers and referral and linkage to community mental health services.
+For more information on our mental health services, including psychiatric treatment and mental health vouchers, check out our Mental Health Case Management Brochure.

 - Mental Health Vouchers – Mental health counseling support through local therapists for people living with HIV/AIDS and their families.